THE VALIDITY OF 'BREEDS'

 The 'validity' of certain 'breeds' is often disputed, so I would like to add background information on an impartial basis i.e. observations of someone not allied to any registry or fancy.
 I myself am interested in all new breeds, regardless of origin (mutation, hybrid, exotic cat hybrid) and of nature of the new breed (colour, conformation, fur type etc).
 My opinions on the breed (whether or not I approve of it) are immaterial.

-American readers might be intrigued, or shocked, to learn that some of their familiar breeds are not recognised in the UK - some are even banned by the major UK cat registry (GCCF) although they might be lucky enough to be recognised by the CA of UK, FIFe or other minor cat registries and cat clubs.
-For example, the Scottish Fold is recognised by the Cat Association (CA) but GCCF retracted recognition because the mutation was considered detrimental to the cat (in view of problems with skeletal thickening).
+American readers might be intrigued, or shocked, to learn that some of their familiar breeds are not recognised in the UK - some are even banned by the major UK cat registry (GCCF) although they might be lucky enough to be FIFe, TICA or by minor cat registries and cat clubs.
+For example, the Scottish Fold was recognised by the now-defunct Cat Association (CA) but GCCF retracted recognition because the mutation was considered detrimental to the cat (in view of problems with skeletal thickening).
 The Manx, however, is recognised by GCCF despite problems of spina bifida, imperforate anus etc (a stance seen as inconsistent by Scottish Fold breeders); this position is defended because the Manx is 'an historic breed' and if the Manx mutation had only come about in more recent years it would not be recognised.

 DIFFERENT COUNTRIES, DIFFERENT RULES